 That’s right, taxes.
 Mutual fund incomes come with accompanying taxes.
 They are called Capital Gains Taxes.

-The capital gain that a mutual fund generates by the sales of shares of stocks are paid out annually as distribution to the investors (that being you).
+The capital gain that a mutual fund generates by the sales of shares of stocks is paid out annually as distribution to the investors (that being you).
 And these distributions are taxable.
-The higher the turnover rate of your mutual funds, higher the taxes.
+The higher the turnover rate of your mutual funds, the higher the taxes.